-As at March 31, 2023 and March 31, 2022, the Company's maximum exposure to credit risk which will cause a financial loss to the Company due to failure to discharge an obligation by the counterparties arises from the carrying amount of the respective recognised financial assets as stated in the Statement of Financial Position.
+As at March 31, 2024 and March 31, 2023, the Company's maximum exposure to credit risk which will cause a financial loss to the Company due to failure to discharge an obligation by the counterparties arises from the carrying amount of the respective recognised financial assets as stated in the Statement of Financial Position.

 In order to minimise the credit risk, the management of the Company has delegated a team responsible for determination of credit limits, credit approvals and other monitoring procedures to ensure that follow-up action is taken to recover overdue debts.
 In addition, the Company reviews the recoverable amount of each individual trade debt at the end of the reporting period to ensure that adequate impairment losses are made for irrecoverable amounts.
 In addition, the Company performs impairment assessment under ECL model upon application of FRS 109 on trade balances.
+There has been no change in the estimation techniques or significant assumptions made during the current reporting period.